21st Century Pedagogy

 Re-presencing the postdigital trace

-This post shares my NLC2022 conference presentation on Re-presencing the Digital Trace in Networked Learning Design and explains how it is related to the interdisciplinary book I have been working on for the past two years.
-The post begins with an autoethnographic narrative of the book’s progress before outlining some of its key ideas.
+This post shares my NLC2022 conference presentation on Re-presencing the Digital Trace in Networked Learning Design and explains how it is related to the interdisciplinary anti-textbook I have been working on for the past two years.
+The post begins with an autoethnographic narrative of the anti-textbook’s progress before outlining some of its key ideas.
 It concludes with the NLC2022 presentation.

 Digital tools are for thinking together